Jesmuc/Jesmuc/README.md

 - 👋 Hi, I’m @Jesmuc.
+FRC Mentor at 4403.
+Working rn as EE.
-- 👀 I’m interested in AI, Math and Robotics
+- 👀 I’m interested in AI, Math and Robotics.
-- 🌱 I’m currently learning DL Fundamentals
+- 🌱 I’m currently learning DL Fundamentals.
-- 💞️ I’m looking to collaborate on AI open source projects
+- 💞️ I’m looking to collaborate on AI open source projects.
 - 📫 How to reach me: jesmunca@gmail.com

 <!---